Lunar penetrometer: History

 The lunar penetrometer was first developed in the early 1960s as part of NASA Langley Research Center’s Lunar Penetrometer Program.
-At the time, immense pressures from the ongoing Space Race caused NASA to shift its focus from conducting purely scientific lunar expeditions to landing a man on the moon before the Russians.
+At the time, immense pressures from the ongoing Space Race caused NASA to shift its focus from conducting purely scientific lunar expeditions to landing a man on the Moon before the Russians.
 As a result, the Jet Propulsion Laboratory's lunar flight projects, Ranger and Surveyor, were reconfigured to provide direct support to Project Apollo.

-One of the major problems that NASA faced in preparation for the Apollo moon landing was the inability to determine the surface characteristics of the moon with regard to spacecraft landings and post-landing locomotion of exploratory vehicles and personnel.
+One of the major problems that NASA faced in preparation for the Apollo Moon landing was the inability to determine the surface characteristics of the Moon with regard to spacecraft landings and post-landing locomotion of exploratory vehicles and personnel.
 While radio and optical technology situated on Earth at the time could make out large-scale characteristics such as the size and distribution of mountains and craters, there wasn't an Earth-based method of measuring small-scale features, such as the lunar surface texture and topographical details, with adequate resolution.
-In 1961, NASA's chief engineer Abe Silverstein proposed to the U.S. Congress that Project Ranger would help provide important data on the moon's surface topography to facilitate the Apollo lunar landing.
+In 1961, NASA's chief engineer Abe Silverstein proposed to the U.S. Congress that Project Ranger would help provide important data on the Moon's surface topography to facilitate the Apollo lunar landing.
 Once funding was provided to the Ranger program, Silverstein directed NASA laboratories to investigate potential instruments that could return information on the hardness of the lunar surface.

-Introduced shortly after Silverstein's directive, the Lunar Penetrometer Program devised the development of an impact-measuring instrumented projectile, or penetrometer, that provided preliminary information about the moon's surface.
+Introduced shortly after Silverstein's directive, the Lunar Penetrometer Program devised the development of an impact-measuring instrumented projectile, or penetrometer, that provided preliminary information about the Moon's surface.
 The lunar penetrometer housed an impact accelerometer that measured the deceleration time history of the projectile as it made contact with the lunar surface to measure its hardness, bearing strength, and penetrability as well as a radio telemeter that could transmit the impact information to a remote receiver.
 Knowledge of the complete impact acceleration time history would have also made it possible for NASA researchers to ascertain the physical composition of the soil and whether it was granular, powdery, or brittle.
-If successful, the lunar penetrometer was planned for deployment for unmanned landings in the Ranger and Surveyor programs as well as for the Apollo mission.
+If successful, the lunar penetrometer was planned for deployment for uncrewed landings in the Ranger and Surveyor programs as well as for the Apollo mission.

 However, the Jet Propulsion Laboratory Space Sciences Division Manager Robert Meghreblian decided in August 1963 that the use of the lunar penetrometer to provide information on the lunar surface in situ was too risky.
 Instead, it was decided that the lunar surface composition would be determined by using gamma-ray spectrometry and surface topography via television photography and radar probing.
 In 1966, the lunar penetrometer was investigated as a potential sounding device for the Apollo missions, but no information exists on whether it was used in that manner.